WickedFlame/MeasureMap/docs/warmup.md

 layout: "default"
 nav_order: 2
 ---
 Each Session is started with a warmup.
-The Task will be executed once and then all will will be reset.
+The Task will be executed once for the warmup.
+After the warmup all will be reset.
+That means the task will be executed the amount of itterations + the warmup.
+This has to be kept in mind when a count is used in the task.

-The Warmup can be disabled in the Settings
+It is possible to disable the Warmup in the Settings
 ```csharp
 ProfilerSession.StartSession()
     .Task(itm =>